 As a firm with a history of fighting for injured construction workers and their families, our team at The Perecman Firm, P.L.L.C., is happy to see New York City officials revitalizing their commitment to safety, which begins with ensuring employers abide by regulations requiring rigorous safety training.

 The use of new technology is also reassuring, and will help expand transparency about construction site safety and the laws (especially new ones).
-In addition to the interactive site safety training map, the DOB is also rolling out other interactive maps, dashboards, and reports to provide workers and others in the industry with more accurate, timely, and historical data.
+In addition to the interactive site safety training map, the DOB is also rolling out other interactive maps, dashboards, and reports providing workers and others in the industry with more accurate, timely, and historical data.

 While safety improvements are much needed and always welcomed, they unfortunately do not eliminate all risks.
 At The Perecman Firm, P.L.L.C., our nationally recognized trial lawyers are available to help injured workers and families across NYC and beyond protect their rights to compensation following construction accidents and work-related injuries.
 Contact us to speak with a lawyer.